prebid/Prebid.js/bidder-adaptor.md

 ---
 layout: page
 title: Bidder Adaptor
-description: Documentation on bidder adaptor
+description: Documentation on how to add a new bidder adaptor
-pid: 4
+pid: 5
-hide: true
+hide: false
 ---

 <div class="bs-docs-section" markdown="1">